JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 ```

 If you are not familiar with it, `Weak` is a version of Arc that holds a non-owning reference to the data.
-A `Weak` pointer can be created from an `Arc` "downgrading" it (see [documentation](https://doc.rust-lang.org/std/sync/struct.Arc.html#method.downgrade)) and it will not increase the reference count when creating it.
+A `Weak` pointer can be created from an `Arc` "downgrading" it (see [documentation](https://doc.rust-lang.org/std/sync/struct.Arc.html#method.downgrade)) and it will not increase the reference count.
 This way, the `RcMap` is kept as the real owner of the `Arc` instead of the `ObjectRef`s.

 #### Implementing the drop behavior